skandragon/ruby_data_sync/README.rst

 Each database is called a "device" for lack of a better term.
 Syncing between devices happens two at a time.
 The system is designed for a star arrangement, where all devices sync with one central device.

+.. note:: This project is nowhere near production ready, and may not even have much code yet.

 --------
 Metadata